Topics: Accounts Payable Process, Accounts Receivable Process

 The balance between AR and AP affects a company’s ability to invest in new projects, R&D, and expansion plans.
 Efficient management ensures funds are available for strategic investments without jeopardising operational liquidity.

-The Financial Pulse: How AR and AP Drive Key Performance Indicators
+The Financial Pulse: How Accounts Receivable and Payable Drive Key Performance Indicators

-Talking about strategic decision-making, there are several key performance indicators (KPIs) that analyse AR and AP together, which provide insights into a company’scompany’s financial health, efficiency, and cash flow management.
+Talking about strategic decision-making, there are several key performance indicators (KPIs) that analyse AR and AP together, which provide insights into a company’s financial health, efficiency, and cash flow management.
 These KPIs include:

 1. Cash Conversion Cycle (CCC): This KPI measures the time it takes for a company to convert its investments in inventory and other resources into cash flows from sales.
 It considers the time frames of AR (days sales outstanding), AP (days payable outstanding), and inventory turnover (days inventory outstanding).
 A shorter CCC indicates a more efficient business with quicker cash conversion.